ckeditor/ckeditor5/docs/getting-started/integrations/laravel.md

 You get ready-to-use code tailored to your needs!

-## Ingegrating using .zip

-## Integrating from CDN
+## Setting up the project

-This guide assumes you have a Laravel project.
+These guides assume you have a Laravel project.
 You can create a basic Laravel project using [Composer](https://getcomposer.org/).
 Refer to the [Laravel documentation](https://laravel.com/docs/10.x/installation) to learn how to set up a project in the framework.

+## Ingegrating using ZIP

+## Integrating from CDN

 Once the project has been prepared, create an `assets/vendor/ckeditor5.js` file in the existing `public` directory in your app.
 Your folder structure should resemble this one: